gwin-lim/deepseek-r1-local-docker/readme.md

 Run DeepSeek R1 models locally using Docker.
 Interact with the model through a browser-based UI or CLI using Ollama.

+If you're concerned about the privacy considerations of using a cloud-based model, this is the solution for you.

 ## Model Interaction Methods

 ### Web UI